 .
 Despite concluding that iOS was measurably better in many ways, the reviewer ended up sticking with Android as a primary mobile OS.

-So, if you’re invested and not deeply unhappy, you probably want to stick with what you know.
+So, if you’re invested and not deeply unhappy, stick with what you know.

 Question 2: What’s Your Comfort Level with Technology?